Skip to main content

 How tool groups work

-When you create a group, MCPJungle registers a new streamable HTTP endpoint at:
+When you create a group, Mcpjungle registers a new streamable HTTP endpoint at:

 /v0/groups/{group-name}/mcp

 Point your MCP client at that URL instead of the main gateway.
 The client will only discover and call the tools included in that group.
+Mcpjungle also creates SSE endpoints for the group:

 If a tool included in a group is later disabled globally or deregistered, it becomes unavailable through the group endpoint automatically.
 Re-enabling or re-registering the tool makes it available again without any changes to the group configuration.